ansys/pyansys-geometry/doc/source/getting_started/docker.rst

 You can also specify other optional environment variables:

 * ``ENABLE_TRACE``: Whether to set up the trace level for debugging purposes.
+The default is ``0``, in which case the trace level is not to be set up.
 Options are ``1`` and ``0``.
-The default is ``0``, in which case the trace level is not to be set up.
 * ``LOG_LEVEL``: Sets the Geometry service logging level.
 The default is ``2``, in which case the logging level is ``INFO``.

-Depending on the mechanism chosen to launch the Geometry service, you can set environment variables as shown on the tabs for your OS:
+Depending on how you choose to launch the Geometry service, you can set environment variables as shown on the tab for your OS:

 .. tab-set::